 Your closing agent will schedule a date for your closing.
 Here’s how to prepare for your closing day.

 - The HUD-1 or Closing Disclosure: Most Minnesota homes are purchased with a mortgage.
 If this is the case on your transaction, you’ll get the Closing Disclosure summarizing the costs in detail.
 If your transaction is all cash, you may get the HUD-1, although this is less common.
 These documents detail amounts you’re being charged for, your loan payoffs if any, and the net proceeds you will take to the bank.
 Remember, depending upon how much equity you have in the property, you might be asked to bring a check (or send a wire) on the closing date.
-Ensure there are no typos in your name, address, property address, bank info, and other details.
-Then review every amount and the totals to ensure there are no mathematical errors or inadvertent costs.
-You’ll be surprised how many times these documents have errors – this is one of the reasons our founder launched Houzeo.
+Make sure there are no errors in the details you provide and doublecheck everything.

 - Statement of Closing Costs: This statement summarizes all the expenses involved in the transaction.
-This document is easier to understand vs. the HUD-1/Closing Disclosure, but they should tie.
+This record is essential to ensure all of the expenses are tallied properly.

 - Certificate of Title: Allows you to state that you have the right to sell the property.